schrimpf/GMMInference.jl/README.md

 # GMMInference

 Methods for inference for generalized method of moments and other extremum estimators.
+This "package" is only the notes in the docs.
+It might or might not be changed into a proper package someday.

 See [the docs for examples](https://schrimpf.github.io/GMMInference.jl).